hyanmandian/phaser-snowpack/README.md

 I've tried to make the main scene map agnostic, so for every iteration, I create a new attribute on de tilemap to represent this iteration.

-- Collides: boolean attribute called `collides`;
+- Collides: boolean attribute called `collides`
-- Jump through: bollean attribute called `jump-through`;
+- Jump through: bollean attribute called `jump-through`
-- Player Spawn: an Object with name `player-spawn`.
+- Player Spawn: an Object with name `player-spawn`
 - Background: string attribute called `background` (every background inside `/public/assets/background`)

 ## Controlls